MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 ## **Visualize Hierarchical Documents**
-We can extend the previous method by calculating the topic representation at different levels of the hierarchy and plotting them on a 2D-plane.
+We can extend the previous method by calculating the topic representation at different levels of the hierarchy and plotting them on a 2D plane.
 To do so, we first need to calculate the hierarchical topics:

 ```python
 from sklearn.datasets import fetch_20newsgroups